The administrators of the collapsed unregulated bond scheme Privilege Wealth have filed the first of their six-monthly updates.

 One notable potential source of recoveries that the administrators have identified is the recovery of costs from Privilege Wealth’s successful libel action against David Marchant, editor of Offshore Alert, who publicly denounced Privilege as a fraud shortly before it collapsed.

 Readers will recall that Marchant lost the case by default, by not turning up in the UK to defend himself, instead relying on the fact that a UK libel judgment couldn’t be enforced against him in the US.
-The courts awarded legal costs of £80,000 against David Marchant, which in he remains due to pay to Privilege, at least in the eyes of the administrators and the UK libel courts.
+The courts awarded legal costs of £80,000 against David Marchant, which he remains due to pay to Privilege, at least in the eyes of the administrators and the UK libel courts.

 The administrators are keeping the matter “under review” and say they will revisit the question of whether they can enforce this debt once recognition proceedings are finalised.